safing/docs/docs/portmaster/application-profiles.md

 order: 3
 layout: base
 source-docs:
-  - profiles
+   profiles
 ---

-Application Profiles are how you can control which application is allowed to connect to the Internet and how.
-Applications are matched by their installation path - be sure to have to path to the binary right to have a Profile applied (you can check the logs or the monitor tab in the UI).

-## Properties {% include source-docs.html a="profiles#Profile" %}

-All of the properties are explained where they are appear on settings page (press the small _i_ icon), here we will go through them in some more detail:

-- __Name:__ Name of the application.
-- __Description:__ Description of the application.
-Meant for when users discover applications they know nothing about in the monitoring tool in the UI.
-- __Security Level:__ Define the minimum Security Level (and it's configured features) that should be applied with this Profile.
-- __Default:__ Define this profile as a default Profile.
-See explanation in section _Default Profiles_ below.
-- __Framework, Find, Build, Virtual, Find parent level, Merge with parent:__ These are some kind of Helper-Profiles used to rematch special applications to correct profiles.
-See explanation in section _Framework Profiles_ below.
-- __Domain Whitelist__: Define a domain whitelist for this Profile, connections to all other domains will be denied.
-- __ConnectPorts:__: Define a whitelist of remote TCP/UDP ports that applications are allowed to connect to.
-- __ListenPorts:__: Define a whitelist of local TCP/UDP ports applications may listen on.
-Please note that the `Service` Flag needs to be set in order to allow listening at all.

-## Flags {% include source-docs.html a="profiles#Profile" %}

-Flags are an easy way to require or constraint to an application to a certain behavior.

-- Executing User
-  - __System:__ System apps must be run by system user, else deny
-  - __Admin:__ Admin apps must be run by user with admin privileges, else deny
-  - __User:__ User apps must be run by user (identified by having an active safing UI), else deny
-- Network Scope
-  - __Internet:__ Internet apps may connect to the Internet, if unset, all connections to the Internet are denied
-  - __LocalNet:__ LocalNet apps may connect to the local network (i.e. private IP address spaces), if unset, all connections to the local network are denied
-- Network Destinations
-  - __Strict:__ Strict apps may only connect to domains that are related to themselves
-  - __Service:__ Service apps may accept incoming connections
-  - __Direct Connect:__ These apps may directly connect to an IP address, without resolving DNS first.
-This is unusual and makes it harder to protect privacy, but may be required for P2P applications.
-- Special
-  - __Gateway:__ Gateway apps will connect to user-defined servers.
-Currently not in use.
-  - __Browser:__ Browsers are special in that their behavior cannot really be defined.
-Currently not in use.

-## Default Profiles {% include source-docs.html a="profiles#Profile" %}

-Because it is infeasible to have a separate Application Profile for every program you directly or indirectly use, you can also define a Profile for whole folders.
-These Profiles are called `Default` Profiles and are matched on a path prefix basis instead of an exact match basis.

-## Framework Profiles {% include source-docs.html a="profiles#Framework" %}

-This system is work in progress.
+Application Profiles are used to apply specific settings to applications.
+Whenever an application first becomes active on the network, the Portmaster creates and loads the corresponding Profile that should be applied.

+## Profile Types

+There are four profile types.
+When making decisions, the Portmaster merges these profiles together and draws preferences from this set.
+The following list is displayed in the correct precedence.

+The “default profile” is the combination of the Global and the Fallback Profile.
+The difference is that the __Global Profile__ will overrule the Stamp Profile while the __Fallback Profile__ may be overridden by Stamp Profile settings.

+__User Profiles__
+The User Profile is the application's _own_ profile.
+It overrides all other profiles.

+__Global Profile__
+The Global Profile is shared among all applications and overrides the community supplied Stamp Profile.

+__Stamp Profiles__
+These Profiles are built and managed by the [Stamp Community](https://stamp.community).
+These profiles are especially helpful if you are not very adept technically and generally give you good baseline of a Profile. _(coming soon)_

+__Fallback Profile__
+This profile is also shared among all applications and holds sensible defaults for applications that have no other more specific settings applied to it.

+## Security Level

+In addition to the global Security Level, you may also define a minimum Security Level for an application in it's profile.

+## Flags

+Flags allow you to quickly define basic behavior.

+#### Profile Mode

+The Profile Mode defines how the Endpoint list below should be treated.
+Whitelist takes precedence before Prompt takes precedence before Blacklist.

+  - Blacklist: Only block denied entries, allow everything else.
+  - Prompt: Ask if endpoint is not found in list.
+  - Whitelist: Only allow permitted entires, block everything else.

+#### Network Locations

+Define the network scope for this application.

+  - Internet: Only allow permitted entires, block everything else.
+  - LAN: Only allow permitted entires, block everything else.
+  - Localhost: Only allow permitted entires, block everything else.

+#### Special Flags

+Define special behaviour.

+  - Related: When prompting, automatically allow domains that are related to the program.
+  - PeerToPeer: Allow program to directly communicate with peers (ie. anyone in the permitted network scope), without resolving DNS first.
+  - Service: Allow program to accept incoming connections and act as a server for other devices.
+  - Independent: Ignore profile settings coming from the (Stamp) Community.
+  - RequireGate17: Require all connections to go over Gate17.
+(Not quite yet)

+## Labels

+You can block labels defined by Stamp. _(coming soon)_

+## Endpoints

+If the Flags and Labels were not detailed enough for you, here you can really get down to it.
+An Endpoint is a single or a collection of Internet entities:

+- Domain
+- IPv4/6
+- Network _(coming soon)_
+- Autonomous System _(coming soon)_
+- A whole country _(coming soon)_

+Any of these may also additionally and optionally specify an IP protocol and a port range.

+There is a second list, called __Service Endpoints__ that controls inbound connections.

+## Framework

+_This system is work in progress and is currently not part of the Portmaster.
+Please participate in discussion on our forum._

 Sometimes a program path may not be the real entity that is executing code.
-Framework Profiles provide a means to identify the real actor behind a program.
-For example, when a python script is executed, the program path will be python interpreter, but we actually want to match against the script that is executing, not the interpreter.
+The Framework settings provides a mean to identify the real actor behind a program.
+For example, when a python script is executed, the program path will be that of the python interpreter, but we actually want to match against the script that is executing, not the interpreter.

-- __Framework:__ Defines that this Profile is a Framework profile.
-The program path will be rewritten and a new match will be tried.
-Should the new path not produce a match, this profile will be used as a fallback.
+When a Profile with a Framework is evaluated, the executable path will be rewritten and the a new Profile will be searched for with this path.

 Going _down_ the process tree - eg. finding the actual script of an interpreter:

 - __Find:__ Regex to find match groups within the path.
 - __Build:__ String that uses the regex match groups to build a new path.
 The resulting path is checked if it exists.
 - __Virtual:__ Do not check if the built path exists.
 This is useful to construct virtual namespaces for special categories of applications, like containerized/sandboxed applications.
+Usual the current Profile would be used if the resulting path does not exist.

 Going _up_ the process tree, using the path of the parent process to match a profile: